Written by: Milica Bokšan

 During a large period of the 20th century, the Serbo-Croatian language was spoken throughout the territory of Yugoslavia.
 It was the official language in Serbia, Croatia, Bosnia and Herzegovina and Montenegro.

-In 2000, the Serbo-Croatian language was divided into Serbian, Croatian, Bosniak and Montenegrin languages.
+In 2000, the Serbo-Croatian language was divided into Serbian, Croatian, Bosnian and Montenegrin languages.

-Although not everyone would agree that they are separate languages, but variants of the same language, certain differences between them do exist.
+As we said above, although not everyone would agree that Serbian and Croatian are separate languages but variants of the same language, there are certain differences between them.

 #1 Serbian Vs Croatian: The Pronunciation of Yat’s Voice

 The voice Yat (Ѣ) is an old voice from the Slavic languages that has been replaced by groups of letters.
-(It sounds more complicated than it is, but stick with just a few more complicated sentences and it will soon become clear.)
+(It sounds more complicated than it is, but stick with just a few more complicated sentences, and it will soon become clearer.)

 According to which group of letters the Yat sound was replaced, three pronunciations were created.